Menu Close

 • Frequency of Noise: Sounds in the 2–3 kHz range are most damaging.

-• Intensity and Duration: Hearing damage is directly proportional to the intensity and duration of noise exposure.
+• Intensity and Duration: Hearing damage correlates directly the intensity and duration of noise exposure – sounds under 80 dB(A) are safe, while exposure above 130 dB(A) can cause immediate damage.

 • Continuous vs. Interrupted Noise: Continuous noise is more harmful than intermittent noise.